articles

 Malaga Airport Lounge.
 Sala VIP Review

 We all love airport lounges.
 A place to relax, with complimentary food and drink.
 Malaga Airport has only one lounge, the Sala VIP.
-This was my 2nd time in the lounge – I previously visited in 2017.
-My previous visit was very enjoyable.
-Sadly, the lounge has gone downhill since then.
-The food wasn’t as good and the lounge was very busy.

 The lounge itself is large and bright.
 The food options are somewhat limited however.
 The tea and coffee were pretty bad too.
+On the plus side, the alcohol selection was excellent.

 The Malaga Airport Lounge can be accessed with a Priority Pass card.
 Business Class passengers will also be sent to this lounge.

 In this article, I explain how to sign up to Priority Pass.
 At a 30% discount.
-I also explain how you can visit a Marriott Resort in Marbella, at a 70% discount.

 What I liked